monkphin/Colour-Forge/TESTING.md

 # Performance

-Performance testing was conducted with Googles Lighthouse, which is part of its DevTools package in Chrome.
+Performance testing was conducted with Google's Lighthouse, which is part of its DevTools package in Chrome.

-Due to the sites reliance on several external resources, which in some cases are on free tiers, which can impact performance I fully expected performance tests to not be great for this app, since external services can be factor when it comes to load times that are beyond the control of the site owner.
+Due to the site's reliance on several external resources, which in some cases are on free tiers, which can impact performance, I fully expected performance tests to not be great for this app, since external services can be a factor when it comes to load times that are beyond the control of the site owner.
 Similarly the nature of the site being image and DB query heavy will be contributing factors since the images can, often intentionally so, be large.
-Similarly their can be multiple calls made to the DB per page where multi stage recipes are concerned.
+Similarly there can be multiple calls made to the DB per page where multi stage recipes are concerned.
 This is part of the reason I opted to use CloudFlare for caching content when the site has been browsed, since this can help to mitigate load times where possible.

 I also suspect that using a cheaper Dyno from Heroku may not be helping in terms of general load times and responsiveness, combined with what I suspect may be some inefficient coding on my part will also be contributing.

 I suspect I may be able to implement things like pre-caching of CSS, javascript and common images to help.
-Similarly I have generated a minified CSS file which the site uses and may, in future shift to minimized Javascript and HTML files to see if these help with load times.
+Similarly I have generated a minified CSS file which the site uses and may, in future, shift to minimized Javascript and HTML files to see if these help with load times.

 ## Logged Out